Tax Strategies

 • A receipt from the organization.

 You may also need to fill out extra tax forms depending on your contribution type.
 Noncash donations over $500 require IRS Form 8283.
-Fill out section A if your contribution is between $500 and $5,000 and fill out Section B along with an appraisal for non-cash contributions over $5,000.
+Fill out Section A if your contribution is between $500 and $5,000 and fill out Section B along with an appraisal for non-cash contributions over $5,000.

 Filing away this information right away makes tax season easier and also keeps you prepared in case of a future audit.
 Alternatively, if you give through Daffy, you’ll have your entire giving history stored for you, making tax season a breeze.